 About the Journal

-Marketing Libraries Journal (MLJ) is a new, open-access, peer reviewed scholarly journal that is international in scope.
+Marketing Libraries Journal (MLJ) is an open-access, peer reviewed scholarly journal that is international in scope.
 It is devoted to advancing research in library marketing and its components (public relations, publicity, outreach, advocacy, and marketing communications).
 The Journal is open to all libraries; public, academic, and special.
 We invite article submissions from authors who are trained librarians (MLS/MLIS) and library professionals working in marketing positions.
 Marketing Libraries Journal (MLJ) is independently published, and open access.

 Types of Submissions

 There are two types of manuscripts for this journal:

 1.Articles (double blind peer reviewed, 20-25 pages): research-driven articles that aim to provide original scholarship in the field of library marketing, communications, and outreach.